NiklasKramer/bands/README.md

 ## Overview

 **bands** divides audio into 16 frequency bands, each with independent control over level, pan, threshold gating, and sample rate decimation.
-The script features a powerful snapshot and matrix morphing system that allows you to blend between four different states (A, B, C, D) with smooth interpolation.
+The script features a snapshot and matrix morphing system that allows you to blend between four different states (A, B, C, D) with smooth interpolation.

 Think of it as a spectral workstation where you can sculpt sound by treating each frequency band as an individual voice, then morph between completely different sonic states using a 2D performance surface.